Temporal Graph Networks: Learning from Events

 2. Temporal Graph Attention (Embedding Module)

-Time encoding: encode elapsed time as a feature using random Fourier features or learnable frequencies:
+Time encoding: encode elapsed time as a feature using learnable frequencies — the Bochner-theorem construction of TGAT:

 This gives the model a sense of recency — events further in the past have lower encoded similarity to the current time.